L.R.Q. c., S-40

 - When required by law or court order

-- When it concerns a minor and the person legally responsible
+- In the case of a minor and the person legally responsible.

 8.01.
 The practitioner must claim that his fees are legitimate and reasonable.
-His fees must be justified by the treatment rendered.
+His fees must be justified by the treatments rendered.

 8.02.
-The practitioner must take into account the following elements in determining his fees.
+The practitioner must take the following factors into account when determining his fees.

 8.03.
-The Practitioner may not claim payment of fees in advance.
+The practitioner may not demand payment of his fees in advance.

 8.04.
 The practitioner must inform the patient of the approximate cost and duration of the professional treatment.

 8.06.
-Prior to initiating any legal proceedings, the Practitioner must use other means to acquire payment of his fees.
+Before undertaking any legal proceedings, the Practitioner must use other means to acquire payment of his fees.

 8.08.
-The Practitioner must not abuse the sale of any Product for his or her own benefit.
+The Practitioner must not in any way abuse the sale of products for his own benefit.

 SECTION IX – Derogatory Act

 9.01.
-A Practitioner must not persistently induce or solicit a patient to use his/her services.
+The Practitioner must not persistently induce or solicit a patient to use his services.

 9.02.
-A Practitioner must not influence a patient to do anything illegal or fraudulent.
+A Practitioner must not influence a patient to perform an illegal or fraudulent act.

 9.03.
-A Practitioner shall not charge a patient for treatment not rendered.
+A Practitioner must not charge a patient for treatment not rendered.

 9.05.
-The Practitioner must inform the CPMDQ when a member violates the rules of this Code of Ethics or if there is reason to believe that a Practitioner is practicing incompetently.
+The Practitioner must inform the CPMDQ when a member violates the regulations of this Code of Ethics or if there is reason to believe that a Practitioner is practicing incompetently.

 9.06.
-A practitioner may not hold himself or herself out as a healer or clairvoyant.
+The practitioner may not hold himself out as a healer or clairvoyant.

-We believe that the foregoing rules of conduct are comprehensive and provide a highly professional framework.
+We believe that the foregoing rules of conduct are comprehensive and constitute a highly professional framework.

 Given our goal of providing the public with practitioners of the highest quality, these attitudes and behaviors are appropriate.

-Members of the CPMDQ are expected to follow these principles under oath or affirmation before an authorized person.
+Members of the Commission are required to follow these principles under oath or solemn affirmation before an authorized person.